Integration GuidesReference Docs

 Rankings (Current Week)

-Rankings are updated within 15 minutes after their release to the public, typically on Sundays.
+Rankings update within 15 minutes after their release to the public, typically on Sundays.

 The CFP rankings begin after week 10, and are typically released on Tuesdays.